Overview

 - Minimum saddle height: ≤3.75” — Corvette ground clearance is ~4-5” at the factory lift points, and many low-profile jacking pucks reduce effective clearance further

-- Maximum lift height: ≥15” absolute minimum — the ESCO 10498 stands have a 13.2” minimum height, plus 7/8” sandwich pad thickness = 14.075” needed before the vehicle clears the stands.
+- Maximum lift height: ≥15” absolute minimum — the ESCO 10498 stands have a 13.2” minimum height (no pad needed on bare concrete), so the jack must clear that before the vehicle settles on the stands.
 More height = more margin and working clearance

 - Safety: ASME PASE-2019 compliance preferred, quality hydraulic seals, bypass valve to prevent over-extension